Patient Survey Process

+Rush University Medical Center is committed to constantly improving all aspects of the care and service we provide and appreciates patient feedback.
 Each year, Rush University Medical Center sends out tens of thousands of patient surveys to help us understand what patients think of our care and what we can do better.

 Rush patients are selected at random to receive a survey by mail or by email.
 Patients are only excluded if they have recently received another survey.
+If you did not receive a survey, and would like to share your experience, please feel free to contact Patient Relations or call (312) 942-6979.

 The survey includes more than 30 questions asking patients to provide feedback about their care and service.
 Ten focus on their care provider.